yasilievy/SEIS-739-Click-Late/README.md

   <br>
 </h1>

-<h4 align="center">A personalized translation web application suited for a traveler, student, translator and more.
+<h4 align="center">A personalized translation web application suited for a traveler, translator, linguist, student and more.